harishanchu/faye-php-server/README.md

 ##Installation

+You can get the Faye PHP library via composer package.
+See https://packagist.org/packages/anchu/faye-php

-You can clone or download the library files.
+Or you can clone or download the library files.

 ##Faye constructor